-One of my lifelong quests is creating great tasting recipe that are quick and easy to make.
-Chicken seems to be a universal favorite judging from how quickly any recipes containing it is gobbled up as well as the track record on my Pinterest Mouthwatering Recipes board.
+I love creating great tasting recipes that are quick and easy to make.
+Chicken is definitely a universal favorite.
+Chicken recipes posted on my Pinterest boards are gobbled up and repinned immediately!
 People do love their chicken!
-Today I’m sharing a favorite: Irresistible Lemon-Garlic Chicken Thighs.
+Today I’m sharing a favorite: Irresistible Lemon-Garlic Braised Chicken Thighs.

 - 8 bone-in skin-on Chicken Thighs